-- How much CBD is in the treatment you’re using (potency and strength)
+- How much CBD is in the product you’re using (potency and strength)

 Thinking about these factors can help you figure out how to best use our products.

-If you have more body mass, you will likely need a higher CBD dosage to fully feel the effects.
-This is a generalization, but it is typically true that dosage amounts need to be adjusted for mass.
+If you have more body mass, you will likely need a higher CBD serving size to fully feel the effects.
+This is a generalization, but it is typically true that serving sizes need to be adjusted for mass.

 You will need to know how much CBD is in whichever product you are using, and that will help factor in your considerations as well.

 This isn’t a golden rule though; this is just a starting point.
 You will need to base the amount you use on other factors as well.

 Start Low and Slow